chisel/fluorite/docs/src/contents/assets.md

 ## Escaping

-If for whatever odd reason you need to escape those two variables, you can insert `!` at the beginning of the variable inside the handlebars (that's how we have escaped those variables on this page!).
+If for whatever reason you need to escape those two variables, you can insert `!` at the beginning of the variables (that's how we have escaped those variables on this page!)